-- Specify the DriverName property as the name of the class supporting the javax.sql.XADataSource interface. - Ensure that the database properties are specified.
-For more information on data source properties for the WebLogic jDriver for Oracle, see the Administration Guide.
-For information on data source properties for third-party drivers, see the vendor's documentation.
+- Specify the DriverName property as the name of the class supporting the javax.sql.XADataSource interface.
+That is, use weblogic.jdbc.oci.xa.XADataSource as the DriverName property (Driver Classname in the Administration Console). - Ensure that the database properties are specified.
+For more information on data source properties for the WebLogic jDriver for Oracle, see "WebLogic jDriver for Oracle/XA Data Source Properties" on page 4-3

-See the Administration Console Online Help on the JDBC Connection Pools panel for procedures and attribute definitions.
+See the Administration Console Online Help for the JDBC Connection Pools tab for procedures and attribute definitions.